Hemophilia: understanding a rare inherited disorder

 The severity of hemophilia can vary from person to person.
 Common symptoms include:

-1. Excessive Bleeding: Individuals with hemophilia may experience prolonged bleeding after injuries, surgeries, or dental procedures.
+1. Excessive bleeding: Individuals with hemophilia may experience prolonged bleeding after injuries, surgeries, or dental procedures.

-2. Spontaneous Bleeding: Some individuals may have spontaneous bleeding episodes, such as nosebleeds, joint bleeds, or bruising.
+2. Spontaneous bleeding: Some individuals may have spontaneous bleeding episodes, such as nosebleeds, joint bleeds, or bruising.

-3. Joint Pain: Repeated joint bleeding can lead to joint pain and, over time, joint damage.
+3. Joint pain: Repeated joint bleeding can lead to joint pain and, over time, joint damage.

 Diagnosis: